Identifiable and interpretable nonparametric factor analysis: Theoretical Properties

 with $\sup|g_h^0(u)|<\infty$ for any $u\in[0,1]$, and $f^0$ strictly positive and finite. \end{assumption} The next theorem states that the induced prior on the density $f$ assigns positive probability to arbitrary small neighborhoods of any $f_0$ satisfying Assumption \ref{assp: truedensity}.
 The neighborhoods are defined using Kullback-Leibler (KL) divergence.
 For two continuous distributions with densities $f_2$ and $f_2$, the KL divergence is defined to be

-We denote an $\epsilon$-sized KL neighborhood around a density $f^0$ as $KL_\epsilon(f^0)$. \begin{theorem} Suppose data are generated from model \eqref{eq: nifty+model}, with true parameter $\Theta^0$.
+We denote an $\epsilon$-sized KL neighborhood around a density $f^0$ as $KL_\epsilon(f^0)$. \begin{theorem} Suppose that data are generated from model \eqref{eq: nifty+model}, with the true parameter $\Theta^0$.
 Let $f^0$ denote the corresponding density.
-Suppose the prior distribution has full sup-norm support around the true value $\Theta^0$ and the data satisfy Assumption \ref{assp: anchor}-\ref{assp: sigma}, then $\Pi_{\bm f}[KL_\epsilon(f^0)]>0$ for all $\epsilon>0$. \end{theorem}
+Suppose that the prior distribution has full sup-norm support around the true value $\Theta^0$ and the data satisfy Assumption \ref{assp: anchor}-\ref{assp: sigma}, then $\Pi_{\bm f}[KL_\epsilon(f^0)]>0$ for all $\epsilon>0$. \end{theorem}

-Given the identifiability and large prior support results, we conclude this section with the consistency result of density estimation.
+We conclude this section with a consistency result for density estimation.

-\begin{proposition} Suppose data are generated from model \eqref{eq: nifty+model} and satisfy Assumption \ref{assp: anchor}.
+\begin{proposition} Suppose that data are generated from model \eqref{eq: nifty+model} and satisfy Assumption \ref{assp: anchor}.
 Let $f^0$ denote the corresponding density.
 If the priors for $\bm\Lambda,\bm g,\bm\Sigma$ satisfy the conditions in Theorem \ref{thm: consistency}, then the posterior distribution of the induced $f$ converges as follows:

-where $U_\epsilon(f^0):=\{f:\int |f-f_0|\text{d}\bm x<\epsilon\}$ is an $\epsilon$-ball around the true density, and $\mathbb P^N_0$ denotes the distribution of $\bm x_1,\ldots \bm x_N$ under $f^0$. \end{proposition} Note that the conditions needed for posterior consistency of the parameters are more stringent than what is needed for posterior concentration of the induced density of the data around the truth.
-In particular, we can avoid Assumptions \ref{assp: loadings }-\ref{assp: sigma}.
-While Assumption \ref{assp: loadings } is trivially satisfied with appropriate priors and post-processing, Assumption \ref{assp: sigma} is much more stringent.
-Indeed, in practice the values of the noise variance for the anchor features would not be known.
-We address this problem with appropriate pre-processing in the next Section.